botble/lara-mag-docs/installation.md

 * Go to Admin -> Plugins then activate all plugins

 * Run the first test with command `php artisan serve`.
 Open `http://localhost:8000`, you should see home page of Botble CMS

+> {note} If you're a Laravel developer or you want to customize our source code in folder `platform/core` & `platform/packages`,
+> please delete folder `vendor` then run `composer install` to re-install vendor packages before starting change our source code.

 **If you need sample data, you can import it from `database.sql`**